+OLUMETRIC data of massive size are now available in a wide variety of scientific and research fields, because of the rapid advancement of modern data acquisition technologies.
+A recurring problem is how to convert acquired 3D raw data of discrete samples into a continuous representation upon which simulation and analysis processes can be efficiently developed and accurately computed.
+The majority of traditional solid modeling techniques in the past four decades have been established upon the following theoretic foundations: constructive solid geometry (CSG), boundary representation (B-reps), and cell/space decomposition.
+Most of these representations lack the ability of smoothly modeling solid geometry.
+Smooth modeling of solids is critical for modern engineering design that requires direct and efficient applying physical simulation on volumetric regions, without the expensive procedures of remeshing finite-element structure, and converting from discrete representations to continuous ones and from linear finite elements to higher degree piecewise splines.

+In practice, many real-world objects have complex geometries and nontrivial topologies.
+Constructing efficient representations for general solid objects in favor of physical

+• X. Li and H. Xu are with the Department of Electrical and Computer Engineering and the Center of Computation and Technology, Louisiana State University, Baton Rouge, LA 70803.
+E-mail: {xinli, hxu4}@lsu.edu.

+Manuscript received 10 June 2010; revised 11 May 2011; accepted 20 May 2011; published online 13 June 2011.

+Recommended for acceptance by W. Wang.

-Volumetric data of massive size are now available in a wide variety of scientific and research fields, because of the rapid advancement of modern data acquisition technologies.
-A frequently occurring problem is how to convert acquired 3D raw data of discrete samples into a continuous representation upon which simulation and analysis processes can be efficiently developed and accurately computed.
-The majority of traditional solid modeling techniques during the past four decades have been established upon the following theoretic foundations: constructive solid geometry (CSG), boundary representation (B-reps), and cell/space decomposition.
-Most of these representations lack the ability of smoothly modeling solid geometry, which is required by modern engineering design in order to directly apply physical simulations on modeled solids, without the necessity of expensive remeshing of finite-element structure and shape data conversion between discrete and continuous representations and between linear finite elements and higher piecewise splines in 3D.
-In practice, real-world objects (directly acquired via the scanning process) have complex geometries and non-trivial topologies.
-Therefore, constructing efficient representations for general solid objects in favor of physical simulation and engineering design remains to be a very challenging task.
-Trivariate simplex splines [2] have been developed to model multi-dimensional, material attributes of volumetric objects.
-However, computing blending functions and their derivatives on simplex splines is not straightforward and inefficient, compared with NURBS and tensor-product B-splines.
-Also, how to place boundary knots to avoid numerical degeneracies remains an open problem.
-Trivariate simplex splines are defined over an unstructured tetrahedral grid, which can be easily obtained from triangular meshes by certain mesh generation softwares such as Tetgen [3].
-Although solid object of complex topologies and geometries can be modeled by trivariate simplex splines upon such unstructured grids, the majorities of simulation solvers have preferences on structured grid.
-This is because, low-quality tetrahedral meshes usually cause large simulation errors or numerical instability.
-Motivated by current industrial practice in various engineering design and analysis systems, we focus on designing a volumetric spline modeling framework based on structured grid domains.
+simulation and engineering design is therefore highly challenging.
+Trivariate simplex splines [2] have been developed to model multidimensional, material attributes of volumetric objects.
+However, computing blending functions and their derivatives on simplex splines is not straightforward and much less efficient compared with nonuniform B-splines (NURBS) and tensor-product Bsplines.
+Also, how to place boundary knots to avoid numerical degeneracies remains open.
+Trivariate simplex splines are defined over an unstructured tetrahedral mesh, which can be generated from boundary triangular meshes (e.g., using [3]).
+Although solid object of complex topologies and geometries can be modeled by trivariate simplex splines upon such unstructured structure, the majorities of simulation solvers prefer regular grids.
+Low-quality tetrahedral meshes usually cause large simulation errors and numerical instability.
+Motivated by current industrial practice in engineering design and analytic systems, we focus on designing a volumetric spline modeling framework based on structured grid domains.
+Tensor-product splines have the potentials to become an ideal representation scheme for this purpose.

-In the framework of isogeometric analysis proposed by [4], [5], trivariate tensor-product B-splines/NURBS are directly used for modeling smooth geometry, material attributes, and physical simulation of solid objects simultaneously.
-Martin et al. [6] convert a solid femur mesh to a cylindrical trivariate B-spline by parameterizing the model into a solid cylinder.
-Due to the topological limitation of the cylinder domain, the constructed trivariate tensor-product splines can not model solid objects with bifurcations and arbitrary topologies, without enormous efforts in patch gluing/trimming, and imposing smoothness constraints along patch boundaries.
-Furthermore, local refinement required in level-of-detail modeling is not supported by tensor-product splines because basis function refinement will introduce many superfluous control points across the entire domain.
-As an extension to NURBS, T-splines [1], [7] solve this problem on semi-regular grid domains.
-To the best of our knowledge, no work has generalized T-splines for three dimensional, multi-attribute data and directly applied them to volumetric geometry and data modeling.
+In the framework of isogeometric analysis [4], [5], trivariate tensor-product B-splines/NURBS are directly used to model smooth geometry and material attributes of solid objects for physical simulation.
+Martin et al. [6] convert solid models to cylindrical trivariate B-splines by parameterizing models on solid cylinders.
+Due to the topological limitation of the cylindrical domain, the constructed trivariate tensor-product splines cannot model solid objects with bifurcations and arbitrary topologies, without enormous patch gluing/trimming efforts and imposing smoothness constraints along patch boundaries.
+Furthermore, tensor-product splines do not support local refinement